tslever/wordprocessors/README.md

 ![Status Of Tests On Branch WEEK-08/github_automation](https://github.com/tslever/wordprocessors/actions/workflows/validations.yml/badge.svg?branch=WEEK-08/github_automation)

-To use pylint on all appropriate files in this repository while suppressing pytest-related false positives, run
+To use pylint on all appropriate files in a repository while suppressing most pytest-related false positives, install package pylint-pytest and run from the root of the repository

 `find . -path ./env -prune -o -name "*.py" -exec pylint --load_plugins pylint_pytest {} +`